She: A History of Adventure

-She, subtitled A History of Adventure, is a novel by the English writer H. Rider Haggard, published in book form in 1887 following serialisation in The Graphic magazine between October 1886 and January 1887.
+She: A History of Adventure, is a Gothic novel by the English writer H. Rider Haggard, published in book form in 1887 following serialisation in The Graphic magazine between October 1886 and January 1887.
 She was extraordinarily popular upon its release and has never been out of print.

 The story is a first-person narrative which follows the journey of Horace Holly and his ward Leo Vincey to a lost kingdom in the African interior.
 They encounter a native people and a mysterious white queen named Ayesha who reigns as the all-powerful "She" or "She-who-must-be-obeyed".
 Haggard developed many of the conventions of the lost world genre which countless authors have emulated.

 Haggard was "part of the literary reaction against domestic realism that has been called a romance revival."
 Other writers following this trend were Robert Louis Stevenson, George MacDonald, and William Morris.
-Haggard was inspired by his experiences living in South Africa for seven years (1875–82) working at the highest levels of the British colonial administration.
+Haggard was inspired by his experiences living in South Africa for seven years (1875–1882) working at the highest levels of the British colonial administration.
 In the figure of She, the novel notably explored themes of female authority and feminine behaviour.
 Its representation of womanhood has received both praise and criticism.

 Plot

 Horace Holly, a young Cambridge University professor, is visited by Vincey, a colleague who, convinced that he will soon die, charges him with the task of raising his young son, Leo.
 He gives Holly a locked iron box, with instructions that it is not to be opened until Leo's 25th birthday.
 Holly agrees.
 Vincey is found dead the next day, and Holly raises the boy as his own.
 When the box is opened they discover the ancient "Sherd of Amenartas".
-Holly, Leo and their servant, Job, follow instructions on the Sherd and travel to eastern Africa.
+Holly, Leo, and their servant, Job, follow instructions on the Sherd and travel to eastern Africa.
 After surviving a shipwreck, they and their Arab captain, Mahomed, journey into the African interior where they are captured by the savage Amahagger people.
 The adventurers learn that the natives are ruled by a fearsome white queen who is worshipped as Hiya or "She-who-must-be-obeyed".

 Billali, chief of one of the Amahagger tribes, takes charge of the three men, introducing them to the ways of his people.
 One of the Amahagger maidens, Ustane, takes a liking to Leo and, by kissing him and embracing him publicly, weds him according to Amahagger custom.
 Leo, likewise, grows very fond of her.

 Billali leaves to report the white men's arrival to the queen.
 In his absence, some of the Amahagger become restless and seize Mahomed, intending to eat him as part of a ritual "hot pot".
 Holly shoots and kills several of the Amahagger, accidentally killing Mahomed in the process.
 Leo is gravely wounded in a struggle, and Ustane saves his life by throwing herself onto his prostrate body.
 Billali returns and declares that the three men are under the queen's protection.
 Ustane faithfully attends to Leo, but his condition worsens.